Enabling clinical use of foundation models for computational pathology: Results

-In order to demonstrate that our findings are not specific to a particular task such as survival prediction, we replicate the experiments for prediction of lymph node metastasis (LNM; \cref{fig:R94-comparison-boxplot}).
-Again, we find that the robustness substantially and statistically significantly improves (p < 0.001) for all foundation models when training the downstream task-specific models with the robustness losses.
-Interestingly, in this prediction task the improvement in prediction accuracy by training with robustness loss is also substantial and statistically significant (p < 0.001) for all foundation models.
+In order to demonstrate that our findings are not specific to a particular task such as survival prediction, we repeat the experiments for prediction of LNM in pT1 CRC (\cref{fig:lnm-comparison-boxplot}).
+Similar improvements in robustness are observed across all foundation models when downstream task-specific models are trained with robustness losses (all p < 0.001), with inconsistency decreasing by 79\% to 163\% and classification agreement increasing by 96\% to 593\% (Extended Data \cref{e-tab:test-lnm-improvement}).
+In this prediction task, the improvement in prediction accuracy by training with robustness loss is substantial and statistically significant (p < 0.001) for all foundation models.
 While only the Hibou-L features gave an average Area Under the receiver operating characteristic Curve (AUC) of above 0.7 when training without robustness loss, the average AUC is above 0.7 for all foundation models when training with robustness loss.
-For Virchow-2, we see the largest change in average AUC, improving from 0.64 without robustness loss to 0.73 with robustness loss (\cref{fig:R94-comparison-boxplot}b), at the same time as the inconsistency improves from 0.182 to 0.084 and the classification agreement increases from 83\% to 97\% (Extended Data \cref{e-tab:test-r94-improvement}).
+For Virchow2, we see the largest change in average AUC, improving from 0.63 without robustness loss to 0.73 with robustness loss (\cref{fig:lnm-comparison-boxplot}b), at the same time as the inconsistency decreases from 0.22 to 0.08 and the classification agreement increases from 80\% to 97\% (Extended Data \cref{e-tab:test-lnm-improvement}).

-Interestingly, the relative performance of the foundation models differ between the two prediction tasks, both in terms of robustness and prediction accuracy.
-For instance, Hibou-L has the lowest robustness and the lowest prediction accuracy in the survival prediction task, but the highest prediction accuracy in the LNM prediction task.
-It also performs on par with the best-performing models in terms of robustness when trained without robustness loss in the LNM prediction task, and it improves markedly by training with robustness loss, although not as much as other foundation models in this case.
-In contrast, UNI performed well in the survival prediction task but demonstrated poor robustness in the LNM prediction task, especially when trained without the robustness loss.
-Regardless of the initial performance, the addition of robustness loss substantially improves the robustness and generally improves the prediction accuracy in both tasks.
+Interestingly, the relative performance of the foundation models differs between the two prediction tasks, both in terms of robustness and prediction accuracy.
+For instance, Hibou-L has the lowest robustness and the lowest prediction accuracy in the survival prediction task, yet achieves the highest prediction accuracy in the LNM prediction task.
+In the LNM prediction task, Hibou-L also performs comparably to the best-performing models in terms of robustness when trained without robustness loss and it improves markedly by training with robustness loss, although to a lesser extent than the other foundation models.
+By contrast, UNI performs well in the survival prediction task but shows poor robustness in the LNM prediction task, especially when trained without the robustness loss.
+Despite these task-specific differences in baseline performance, adding robustness loss substantially improves the robustness and generally also improves the prediction accuracy in both tasks.